Last Updated: 8/25/21 – Madrid Travel Guide

 Passport, VISA, Customs, and Immunization Requirements

-In order to assist you in navigating the legal requirements for visiting Spain, I have included a link to my Spain Passport, VISA, Customs, and Immunization Requirements for Visitors Guide as well as some information on the EU’s new ETIAS VISA requirements below for you to review.
+In order to assist you in navigating the legal requirements for visiting Spain, I have included a link to my Spain Passport, VISA, Customs, and Immunization Requirements for Visitors Guide as well as some information on the EU’s new ETIAS VISA requirements in my Madrid travel guide below for you to review.
 These guides will give you all of the information that you will need to meet the VISA, passport, customs, and immunizations requirements and recommendations for visiting Spain.

 |New Visa Requirements for Americans to Visit Europe Starting in 2021|

 |Spain Passport, VISA, Customs, and Immunization Requirements for Visitors|

 Before you leave for your trip to Spain, you need to make sure you have all of the proper vaccinations.
 Not only to protect yourself but to protect others.
 If you have questions on what immunizations you will need and what to look out for when you go to get them, I have included some general guidelines I can pass on to you from experience in my Madrid travel guide below.

 - Most specialized travel clinics will not accept insurance so you will have to pay for your travel consultation and immunizations and then request reimbursement from your insurance company later.

 - Some immunizations aren’t accepted by every insurance company, so check with your insurance provider before getting your immunizations.